elaforge/karya/doc/background.md

-itself just a function returning Notes) can call its transformee with an altered environment (which corresponds to passing different arguments to it), or it can evaluate the transformee to the Notes stream, and transform that stream (I call these "postproc"s in the general case, since they are a kind of post-processing on the note stream, but I call them "realize calls" for the specific examples below).
+itself just a function returning Notes) can call its transformee with an altered environment (which corresponds to passing different arguments to it), or it can evaluate the transformee to the Notes stream, and transform that stream.
 The former corresponds to a score transformation in any music language, the latter corresponds to directly transforming the samples produced by the score.
 A delay implemented with the former technique will happen in score time, in that the delayed music will conform to whatever tempo changes are in scope.
 A delay implemented with the latter technique will be "flat", in that it will delay a certain number of seconds regardless of the tempo.
 A two-phase system like Haskore would be able to do the same thing, but the flat time delay would have to be at the player level, so you couldn't then integrate that into other score-level constructions, so it couldn't be part of a phrase then used as an argument to something which builds a larger structure.
+I call this "latter technique" a "postproc" in the general case, since it is a kind of post-processing on the note stream, but I will call it a "realize call" for the specific examples below, where it's a postproc cooperating with a corresponding bit of notation.

-However, it turns out that the Karya implementation for more complicated kinds of notation begins to resemble the two-phase approach.
+It turns out that the Karya implementation for more complicated kinds of notation begins to resemble the two-phase approach.
 I'll illustrate with an
 example:

 There is a fundamental tension between nested symbolic score, and linear notes,